Specialization in Sports Journalism (Bachelor of Arts in Journalism) (JORS33)The Media School

 - (approved topics only; see academic advisor) Topical course dealing with changing subjects and material from term to term.
 May be repeated for credit with different topics in JOUR-J 360 and MSCH-J 360.
 (1–4 credit hours.)

-- (approved topics only; see academic advisor) P: Junior or senior standing.
+- (approved topics only; see academic advisor) P: At least junior standing; and consent of instructor.
 Topical seminar dealing with changing subjects and materials from term to term.
 May be repeated for credit with different topics in JOUR-J 460 and MSCH-J 460.
 (1–4 credit hours.)

 - (approved topics only; see academic advisor) P: A grade of C- or higher in MSCH-C 223 or TEL-T 206; and in MSCH-C 228, MSCH-G 320, TEL-T 283, or TEL-T 284; and in two 300-level production courses; and consent of instructor.
 A capstone course for those in production sequence.
 Students plan, direct, and produce programs or program segments that may air on WTIU, Indiana University's public television station.
 May be repeated with different topics in MSCH-P 436 and TEL-T 436.
 (1–3 credit hours.)

-- (must be taken for at least 3 credit hours) P: Junior or senior standing; at least 12 semester credit hours completed in the school; advanced arrangement with academic advisor.
+- (must be taken for at least 3 credit hours) P: At least junior standing; at least 12 credit hours completed in the school; and application for internship credit approved by the school.
+Application is available on the Media School website.
 Faculty-supervised work in a media field related to student's academic interests.
 Credits based on at least 45 work hours per credit hour with a maximum of 6 credit hours applied toward the B.A. in Media or the B.S. in Game Design.
 Student must write a critical analysis paper and be evaluated by a workplace supervisor.
 May be repeated for a maximum of 6 credit hours in CMCL-C 382, MSCH-I 382, MSCH-I 497, MSCH-X 472, or TEL-T 497.
 (1–3 credit hours.)

 - GPA, Minimum Grade, and Other Requirements.
 Each of the following: